Costa Rica - January 2012

 A brand new Toyota Corolla, 6 speed manual, we loved driving through the lush beautiful countryside of Costa Rica.

 After investigating the places we wanted to see, and examining the layout of the country, we decided to deviate from our normal traveling methods and rent a car.
 Our Ticabus ticket would give us a ride from Granada all the way to San Jose, Cost Rica's capital but that was 3 hours past the turn off towards the Costa Rican Gold Coast.
-We didn't really want to have to backtrack that far if we could avoid it.
+We didn't really want to have to backtrack that far if we could avoid it because our rental car was at Liberia, in northern Costa Rica and near the Gold Coast we planned on visiting.

 We talked to the bus driver when we got near the Costa Rican border to find out if we could get off the bus before San Jose.
-This was a common occurance.
+This was a common occurrence we were told.
 We were dropped off at the intersection of two highways in the city of Liberia, Costa Rica.
 A cab happened to be sitting there and we hopped in.
-He took us to the Alamo car rental by the airport where we had a rental car waiting for us.
-We were out of there and on the road by 7:30 in the evening, complete with maps and directions to Playa Tamarindo.
+He took us to the Alamo car rental by the airport where our rental car was waiting for us.
+We were out of there and on the road by 7:30 in the evening, complete with maps and directions to Playa

 Our hotel was located just across the street from the beautiful public beach.